 Siem Reap’s Best Cambodian Restaurants

 The Sugar Palm

-The Sugar Palm has just recently reopened on Street 27 in the Wat Bo neighbourhood in a striking purpose-built restaurant with lofty ceilings and pretty shutters that tips a hat to the charming traditional timber house that was The Sugar Palm’s home for many years.
+Start with the Sugar Palm, which moved to Street 27 in the Wat Bo neighbourhood last year to a striking purpose-built restaurant with lofty ceilings and shutters that tips a hat to the charming traditional timber house that was The Sugar Palm’s home for many years.